1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 ![Oldham coupler](../assets/images/axes_oldhamcoupler_web.jpg)

-It needs to be mounted between the bracket which holds the anti-backlash nut and the anti-backlash nut itself.
-So it's *not replacing* any part, it's an addition to the whole setup.
+**An Oldham Coupler needs to be mounted between the bracket which holds the anti-backlash nut and the anti-backlash nut itself.
+So it's ***not replacing*** any part, it's an addition to the whole setup.**

 (..add pic..)